 ✓ Disposable / Waterproof Camera - Only bring your “real” camera if you must!
 Phones will do the trick for the most part, and you’ll save space in your luggage without the heavy gear.
 Bringing a disposable or waterproof camera is a great idea for water sports, days at the beach, or just fun days to capture moments without a phone.

-✓ Headphones / Kiddie HeadPhones - Bring the least bulky headphones you have for yourself and hubby, and get the kids this perfect Kids Safe Set in blue and pink.
+✓ Headphones / Kiddie Headphones - Bring the least bulky headphones you have for yourself and hubby, and get the kids their own colored ones.
 Putting on their favorite show will keep them occupied (and quiet) for a good chunk of time.

 ✦ COMMONLY FORGOTTEN ITEMS ✦